octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

     interface ICommand
         void execute()

 One of the biggest benefits is being able to queue a list of commands and letting another object execute them one by one.
-It would for example be possible to place a series of various network calls (loading images, loading HTML) in a list, and letting the object that receives those commands choose wether or not to request them one by one or in parallel.
+It would for example be possible to place a series of various network calls (loading images, loading HTML) in a list, and letting the object that receives those commands choose wether or not to request them one by one or in parallel.[@gamma_design_1994]

     class Command extends ICommand
       public Command(Sum sum, int one, int two)